 Stopping smoking often involves several methods to help quit smoking with behaviour therapy often used in combination with other methods such as nicotine replacement therapy.

 There are many different programs that have been designed to help quitting smokers with behaviour modification or behaviour therapy.
 Seeking help from a professional doctor, therapist or counsellor can often help tailor an individual program for those who have extreme difficulty in quitting smoking.
+A private residential rehabilitation provides a safe and understanding environment with round-the-clock medical care.
+Abbeycare Foundation provides private, residential rehabilitation for addiction to drugs, alcohol and behavioural disorders.

 For some it is helps to replace the ritual of smoking with another ritual – a morning walk or jog, take up yoga or meditation or learn a new hobby or craft.
 Exercise is often used to help deal with the behavioural changes needed when quitting smoking and can often help deal with stress and cravings and can become part of a new healthy lifestyle.